 According to Google’s own John Mueller, Google (and presumably most other search engines) treat subdomains and subdirectories equally:

-However, popular opinion — as echoed by SEO industry experts such as Moz — is that subdirectories (yourcompany.com/apps) should be used where possible, since domain authority doesn’t always carry over between subdomains.
-It is totally possible to achieve the same SEO results with subdomains, then, but it takes more work.
+However, popular opinion can still be that subdirectories (yourcompany.com/apps) should be used where possible.
+The thought often is that domain authority doesn’t always carry over between subdomains, but it is totally possible to achieve the same SEO results with subdomains.

 The SEO Don’ts for App Marketplaces